-Your personality type impacts your dating relationship, and so does the personalty type of the person you’re interested in.
+Your personality type impacts your dating relationship, and so does the personality type of the person you’re interested in.

 Even though personality type assessments are helpful, remember not to take them too seriously.
 The assessments are just guides, and each as their own limitations.

 As a Catholic single, it’s also important to assess your personality through the lens of your relationship with God.
 The Temperament God Gave You is a helpful guide to understanding your personality type from a Catholic perspective.

 Since we are made in God’s image, you are supposed to cultivate your personality and temperament so that you can become the godly man or the godly woman that you are meant to be.
 Relationship goals, you ask?
 Stay close to God and don’t compare yourself to anybody else.
 Be a joyful Christian.
 Get to know yourself better, because that way you will be able to develop your strengths and build on your virtues, which ultimately leads to holiness.